tobyoxborrow/oxborrow.net-ansible/README.md

 pass init
 ```

-Generate a password for the vault.
-Since I'll never type it and it will be
+When generaterating a password for the vault, since I'll never type it, go
-stored in public, go nuts with the length:
+nuts with the length:
 ```Shell
 pwgen 128 1
 ```

-To store the vault password in pass:
+To store the vault password in pass, come up with a path, such as:
 ```Shell
 pass insert oxborrow.net/ansible/vault
 ```